WEEK 2 - Day 11

 walk through the forest

 Hi Sweets, welcome to Day 11 of our conscious creation journey.

 Today, we will do my absolute favourite guided visualisation.

 It is so revealing!

-Listen to the audio while sitting or lying comfortably, and keep your journal close by.
+Listen to the audio while sitting or lying comfortably, remember what you encounter, and keep your journal close by.

 Please DON’T READ ON AFTER THE AUDIO before doing the mediation, as you will spoil it for yourself if you do so.